corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/cordapp-standard-development-environment/csde.md

     weight: 2000
 section_menu: corda-5-dev-preview2
 ---
+{{< note >}}
+The CSDE is experimental.
+The decision whether or not we release it as part of Corda 5.0 will, in part, be based on your [feedback](https://community.r3.com/c/corda-5-developer-preview/41).
+{{< /note >}}

 The CorDapp Standard Development Environment (CSDE) makes the process of prototyping CorDapps on Developer Preview 2 more straight-forward.
-The CSDE is obtained by cloning our `CSDE-Cordapp-Template-Kotlin` or `CSDE-Cordapp-Template-java` repository to your local machine.
+The CSDE is obtained by cloning our `CSDE-cordapp-template-kotlin` or `CSDE-cordapp-template-java` repository to your local machine.
 The CSDE provides:
 * a prepared CorDapp project that you can use as a starting point to develop your own prototypes.
 * a base Gradle configuration that brings in the dependencies you need to write and test a Corda 5 CorDapp.
 * a set of Gradle helper tasks which speed up and simplify the development and deployment process; these are effectively wrappers over the [Corda CLI](../../developing/corda-cli/overview.html).